Travel is the New Meditation: 5 Tips for Incorporating Mindfulness into Your Next Trip

 - Enjoying life more

-Taking a moment to breathe helps to dispel stress-inducing thoughts that can detract from the travel experience.
+Taking a moment to breathe helps to dispel stress-inducing thoughts and is an easy way to improve your travel experience through meditation.
 But mindfulness is more than the formal practice of meditative breathing.
 As a concept, it’s about choosing where to focus your attention so that you are entirely in the present moment.

 Whether you’re hiking through a fjord, eating delicious cuisine or admiring the beauty of the sea, mindfulness is an excellent traveling tool and can enrich your experiences.
 Sara Clemence, author of Away & Aware: A Field Guide to Mindful Travel, says that mindfulness, meditation, and travel are complementary and can help you get in tune with your destination.
 “It’s about truly enjoying your surroundings in a new way,” she tells Silversea.

-Clemence suggests five tips that will help you use mindfulness to enrich your next trip and immerse yourself completely in the moment while traveling:
+Clemence suggests five tips that will help you use mindful travel to enrich your next trip and immerse yourself completely in the moment while traveling: